-Child Learning isn’t just about sitting in a classroom and memorizing facts for a test.
-It is about how humans make meaning of their world through experience, language, art, music, movement, technology, relationships—and yes—even academics.
-Learning is an ongoing process that inspires human curiosity throughout life.
+Children do not love to learn when sitting in a classroom or at home memorizing facts for a test.
+They are inspired by memorable experiences, artful language, art, music, movement, technology, relationships, and sometimes, academia.
 What can parents do to nurture their child’s love of learning?
 Here are some ideas:

 Talking About Learning – When Children Love To Learn?